Inference Example with Datasets#

 so.infer(dataset_id, column="prompt", model="llama-3.2-3b", system_prompt=system_prompt, output_schema=json_schema, job_priority=1)

-You can either poll for the status of the job, or periodically check in via sutro jobs status <job_id> in the CLI.
+You can either poll for the status of the job, or periodically check in via sutro jobs status <job_id> in the CLI or web app.

 Once the job is done, you can download the results: